 5. Pass national exams to get licensed

 To successfully make a career transition to speech pathology, you must pass national exams to get licensed.
 You can take these exams during your clinical fellowship year or first year of postgraduate experience.
-One exam required for licensure by many states is ASHA’s Praxis Exam.
+ASHA’s certification passing score is 162; many states align with this, but you must confirm your state’s required score with its licensing board.
 ASHA accepts a passing score at or above 162; that’s also the minimum passing score most states require for licensure.

 6. Follow up with continual education

-Once you’re licensed, you’ll have to satisfy your state’s continual education requirements.
+Once you’re licensed, you’ll have to satisfy your state’s continuing education requirements.
 Each state has different requirements, but renewal periods are typically every two or three years.

 Skills That Transfer to Speech Therapy